Tenants who are looking for new places to live will often enter into lease agreements with their landlords before moving into the unit.

-This agreement states what rent the tenant will pay, and how long they’ll live there before signing a new lease.
+These agreements state the exact terms of the rental relationship, such as the amount of rent the tenant will pay and how long they’ll live there before signing a new lease.

-The lease agreement may also spell out the responsibilities of the tenant and the landlord for the duration of the lease.
+A lease agreement will also spell out the exact responsibilities of the tenant and the landlord for the duration of the lease.

 But what if circumstances force you to move out before your lease is up?
-Are there ways to legally break your lease in Virginia?
+Are there ways to legally break your lease?

 In this article, we’ll discuss the very specific situations in which you can break your lease without penalty in Virginia.